 - Maintain pool, testing chemical levels, adjusting appropriately.

 - Safely operate vehicles for the purpose of performing job duties.

-- Maintain all campground buildings.
+- Maintain all campground buildings and services.

 - Maintain community vehicles and equipment.

 - Handle LP gas filling and sales

 - Setup guest activities and run activity rentals